Changing Your Preferences

 Your American Funds statement is a primary source of information for your account(s).
 You can view quarterly statements online by logging in to your account and navigating to the Statements & Tax Forms page.

 Most daily newspapers publish pages of information about all mutual funds.
 Here’s how to follow some of the typical jargon: Look for American Funds in the alphabetical listing.
 Fund listings will be separated by share class.
-(Class B, C and F share listings will be available on a fund-by-fund basis once each fund’s assets in each respective share class have reached $10 million.)
+(Class F and C share listings will be available on a fund-by-fund basis once each fund’s assets in each respective share class have reached $10 million.)

 In the first column, find the abbreviation for your fund or funds.
 For example, ICA is The Investment Company of America®; Wsh is Washington Mutual Investors Fund℠.